-If you go through the process of doing this informal testing and you don’t get the results you hoped for then don’t rush to judgement until you understand why it’s happening.
-Think of it like a product in a brick and mortar store that isn’t selling and to change that you need to re-merchandise that product with better store placement or signage so people pay attention to it.
+If you go through the process of doing this informal testing and you don’t get the results you hoped for then don’t rush to judgment until you understand why it’s happening.
+Think of it as a product in a brick and mortar store that isn’t selling and to change that you need to re-merchandise that product with better store placement or signage so people pay attention to it.
 So translating that into interface design you need to use the same techniques and your answer could be found in better messaging so people understand how to use it or it could be taking the content out of that drop down and putting it into a list to expose it.
 These simple changes can have a huge impact and get people to finally understand what you were trying to accomplish.
+You can contact a company like iBeta who can perform a software functionality test on your website to see how it is looking and dealing with consumers/customers.

 The other technique that I use a lot to re-merchandise interface functionality is the concept staging.
 It is exactly the same as what they do in movies and theater where after the stage is set with all the actors you need to coordinate how they move to help tell the story.
 It is something I brought with me from the days I did special effects animation and broadcast design when I realized that I could use motion to control the viewer’s eye and where they looked on the screen.
 It works so well because a viewer’s eye will naturally be drawn to motion.
 If you have a screen that is still then when something moves your eye instantly jumps to the movement.
 You can use that to your advantage in interface design.
 Use motion to get the user to focus on a specific area of the page or even walk them through the interface without ever using a single word of copy.